lucametehau/CloverEngine/README.md

 without ```-flto```, because it crashes for some strange reason.

+***I also recommend you compile, on the master code or, if you want to compile a release, use the zip I provide (not the Source Code one), because there is a chance that they differ (releasing before updating master code, editing release etc).***

 If you are compiling on Linux, you need to add ```-pthread``` to your command line.

 In the future, I will add a makefile too.